sameersbn/docker-redmine/README.md

 **Only available in versions >`3.2.0-2`, >`3.1.3-1`, >`3.0.7-1` and >`2.6.9-1`**

-The image can be configured to automatically take backups `daily`, `weekly` or `monthly` using the `REDMINE_BACKUPS` configuration option.
+The image can be configured to automatically create backups `daily`, `weekly` or `monthly` using the `REDMINE_BACKUPS` configuration option.

-Daily backups are created at `REDMINE_BACKUP_TIME` which defaults to `04:00` everyday.
+Daily backups are created everyday at `REDMINE_BACKUP_TIME`, which defaults to `04:00`.
 Weekly backups are created every Sunday at `REDMINE_BACKUP_TIME`.
 Monthly backups are created on the 1st of every month at `REDMINE_BACKUP_TIME`.

-By default when automated backups are enabled, backups are held for a period of 7 days.
+By default when automated backups are enabled, backups are held for a period of 7 days before they are deleted.
 When disabled, the backups are held for an infinite period of time.
-This can behavior can be modified using the `REDMINE_BACKUP_EXPIRY` option.
+This behavior can be modified using the `REDMINE_BACKUP_EXPIRY` option.

 ## Rake Tasks